Pavel-Y/cryptostory/precomputer/README.md

 part of the key and never reuse it.

 So, if you calculate `cipher text = plain text ⊕ key` (addition modulo 2 for binary values) you cipher is perfectly secure.
 This is a One Time Pad or Vernam cipher.
+Rather impractical, isn't it?

 Later on, as radio was invented, another crypto marvel was designed:
 - the Enigma machine.